gitlzzz/ATLAS/docs/source/input.md

 This section contains keys which adjust the extrapolation settings.

 - `check_extrapolation_type`: (str, optional) Whether to check for extrapolation.
 Default is `advanced`.
-Currently two options are allowed:
+Currently the following options are allowed:
+  - `none`: Only use committee disagreement for EF as extrapolation criteria.
-  - `basic`: Check for extrapolation using the ranges of the MACE descriptors.
+  - `basic`: Check for extrapolation using the ranges of the MACE descriptors + EF disagreement.
-  - `advanced`: Check for extrapolation using the concave hull of the MACE descriptors, after reducing dimensionality with an autoencoder trained on the current iteration data descriptors.
+  - `advanced`: Check for extrapolation using the concave hull of the MACE descriptors + EF disagreement.
+Dimensionality is reduced with an autoencoder trained on the current iteration data descriptors.

 ### MD Settings - `[md]`